CMCGowan1/NBM_Regression_Project_2/Project_Proposal.md

 Day of the Week - MTWTFSS

-Note:  Due to the pandemic the data will exclude entries for 2020 and 2021

 ## Target
 Can this be a target?
 Ave Daily Revenue for total days released - like per square foot sales Or The target will be daily box office revenue.

 ### Model and Tools
-- Beautiful soup will be used for webscraping, Selenium may be used depending on site complexity
+- Beautiful soup and Selenium will be used for webscraping.
+Beautiful Soup will be used to parse the HTML data and Selenium will be used as a driver for site navigation
-- A linear regression model will be used to analyze the data
+- A linear regression model will be used to model the data
 - Matplotlib and Seaborn will be used for visualization
 - At this time there are no plans to utilize additional tools beyond what has been identified